mpytlik-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/gsg_robot/install.rst

          * `Install using the convenience script <https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script>`__

-        Now you are ready to set up a Dockerfile that you can use to create your own |lp_amr| Docker image.
+        Now you are ready to set up a Dockerfile that you can use to create your own Autonomous Mobile Robot Docker image.

         Follow the `Dockerfile reference <https://docs.docker.com/engine/reference/builder/>`__ to learn how to create and launch your Docker image.